If you have any further questions regarding LEED credentials, please contact CaGBC Education.

 Q: What do I need to demonstrate my eligibility for the exams?
 Do I have to submit a letter?

-A: With the transition of the exams to the LEED v4 rating systems, you are no longer required to submit formal documentation of your eligibility.
-It is still strongly recommend for the Green Associate credential, that you have had some type of exposure to LEED and green building concepts through educational courses, volunteering, or work experience prior to writing the exams.
-If you are planning to take one of the LEED AP exams, you are strongly recommended to have prior LEED project experience as it is critical to the designation and, as such, project proficiency will be tested objectively within the LEED AP exam itself.
+With the transition of the exams to the LEED v4 rating systems, you are no longer required to submit formal documentation of your eligibility.
+It is still strongly recommend for the Green Associate credential that you have had some type of exposure to LEED and green building concepts through study courses, volunteering, or work experience.
+If you are planning to take one of the LEED AP exams, it is strongly recommended to have prior LEED project experience as there will be questions related to it in the exam, such as using LEED Online for submitting project details.

-All candidates must agree to the Disciplinary and Exam Appeals Policy and credentialing maintenance requirements, must submit to an application audit, and be 18 years of age or older.
+All candidates must agree to the Disciplinary and Exam Appeals Policy, the credentialing maintenance requirements, must submit to an application audit, and be 18 years of age or older.

-A: The exams are written at Prometric test centres.
-Instructions on scheduling your LEED exam can be found in candidate handbooks which are available as a free download here.
+The exams are written at Prometric test centres.
+Instructions on scheduling your LEED exam can be found in candidate handbooks available as a free download on the USGBC website.
 They are very helpful and informative resources for LEED exam preparation.
-Please note that an eligibility ID is valid for one exam attempt.
-Should you fail your exam, you will have to register to retake the exam, as well as pay the registration fee again.
+Please note that should you fail your exam, you will have to register to retake the exam, as well as pay the registration fee again.

 Q: Will I be able to write my exam in French?

-A: All of the LEED Professional exams are available at Prometric test centers in Canada in English, and several of the exams, including the LEED Green Associate, LEED AP BD+C and O+M are available in French, Brazilian Portuguese, Spanish and Chinese (simplified).
-The exam handbooks have also been translated and can be found on the USGBC website here.
+All of the LEED Professional exams are available at Prometric test centers in Canada in English, and several of the exams, including the LEED Green Associate, LEED AP BD+C and O+M are available in French, Brazilian Portuguese, Spanish and Chinese (simplified).

 Q: How much do the exams cost?